iaeste-japan/www/hugo/content/en/required-docs.md

 ## About Entry

-{{< alert type="caution" title="Caution" >}}
+> [!CAUTION]

-1. Please note that the available internship periods and offers differ between the September and April recruitements.
+> 1. Please note that the available internship periods and offers differ between the September and April recruitements.
-2. For the difference between Exchange Internship and Global Internship, please refer to [What is Offer?](offers.md).
+> 2. For the difference between Exchange Internship and Global Internship, please refer to [What is Offer?](offers.md).
-3. For more information on the Exchange Platform, please see [the offers published on IAESTE A.s.b.l.](offers.md#offers-on-the-iaeste-asbl-website).
+> 3. For more information on the Exchange Platform, please see [the offers published on IAESTE A.s.b.l.](offers.md#offers-on-the-iaeste-asbl-website).
-4. Administrative procedures and questions will be handled during the hours indicated on the [Contact](contact.md) page.
+> 4. Administrative procedures and questions will be handled during the hours indicated on the [Contact](contact.md) page.
 Please note that the IAESTE Japan office will not be able to respond outside of our office hours.

-{{< /alert >}}

 For application procedures and other information, please first review the Application Guidelines and the Intern Manual.
 Next, please register to use the Exchange Platform(*3) and fill out the entry form.